 Moderate to difficult | 13,4 km | 3,5 to 6 hours

 Unfortunately, we haven’t been able to do this hike.
-From Maligne lake, there are two main hikes starting – Bald Hills and Opal Hills.
+From Maligne Lake, two main hikes are starting – Bald Hills and Opal Hills.
 After a lot of research, I concluded Bald Hills would be the prettier one of the two.
 Mainly because the scenery is changing more along the way.

 Path of the Glacier trail | 1,6 km | 1 hour or Edith Cavell Meadows Hike | 8 km | 2,5 – 4,5 hours